 This type of thermometer uses a bimetallic strip shaped like a helix to measure temperature.
 The pointer is connected to the shaft at the other end of the strip.
 As shown in the above figure, the strip is wound helically around the seat post.

 This rotation causes the needle to move to its position on the scale, indicating the medium’s temperature.
-The metal with the lowest temperature contracts as temperature decreases, and the shaft starts to rotate.
+The metal with a lower thermal coefficient of expansion contracts as temperature decreases, and the shaft starts to rotate.
 The pointer then reads the lowest temperature on the scale.

 Uses: They can be placed into thermal wells, which allow them to operate in high temperatures and pressures; they are used mainly for industrial applications.